 - Use your imagination!

 Don’t limit yourself here.
 Be as creative as you want and write down every contender for your business name.
 Even if you come up with a ridiculously cheesy name, write it down.
 It helps eliminate it from your thought process, and writing it down can inspire further creativity.
 You’ll probably find it’ll take about 10-20 names before starting to think outside the box and come up with some real winners.

-Once your first list is done, go through it and eliminate the names you don’t like so much… then order the ones you DO like from favorite to least favorite.
+Once your first list is done, go through it and eliminate the names you don’t like Then, order the ones you DO like from favorite to least favorite.

-Once you have your ordered short list (which in the end might not be very short, but that’s okay) you’ll want to run each naming possibility through the gauntlet to make sure it adheres to the following rules…
+Once you’ve ordered your list, you’ll want to run each possibility through the gauntlet to make sure it adheres to the following rules…

 At the very least, make sure the business name isn’t already taken.
 The last thing you want is to end up in a court battle over trademark infringement.
-It can save you a real hassle, time, and money to thoroughly check and make sure your business name doesn’t step on any other business’ toes.
+It can save you a real hassle, time, and money to thoroughly check your business name to ensure it doesn’t step on any other business’ toes.
 It’s a lot of work now, but you’ll be glad you did it.

 Keep It Simple